mikerockett/vue-routisan/README.md

 You may also provide an array of guards.
 They will be executed in the order they are listed in the array.

+This applies not only to the `guard()` method, you can do this with any of the methods below that can apply navigation guards to routes.

 ```js
 Route.view('/admin/dashboard', 'Dashboard').guard([auth, admin]);
 ```